wrijugh/ckad/index.md

 ## Kubernetes CKAD Tips 2 - Breaking the myths - CKAD does not require programming knowledge

 CKAD (Certified Kubernetes Application Developer) the word "Developer" does not mean that it will ask you to write code.
-If you have no development experience and never done any programming then don't worry - none of those skills are required here.
+If you have no development experience and never done any programming work, don't worry - none of those skills are required here.
+You can still sit for the exam and clear with a flying color.
 So have a look into the CNCF's official curriculum and jump into it.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/25VKXVzhIz4" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>